stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ~~~

 Recall that `$store` is the name of our `ObjectStorage` instance.
 In the
-first of the two lines above, we create a new containe named `Example`.
+first of the two lines above, we create a new container named `Example`.
 Then in the second line, we get that container.

 Why is this two steps?
 The answer is that the HPCloud PHP library mimics